parsica-php/parsica/docs/status.md

 This project is early stage, so expect things to break all the time.

-This is roughly the road to 1.0:
+This is a rough wishlist of features to do before 1.0:

 - [ ] All essential parsers
 - [ ] All essential combinators